-- a.
-Each student, including those with disabilities, who does not achieve a Level 3 or above on the statewide, standardized English Language Arts and/or mathematics assessment, or the Algebra I EOC assessment, must be evaluated to determine the nature of the student's difficulty, the areas of academic need, and strategies for providing academic supports to improve the student's performance. - b.
-A student who is not meting school district or state requirements for satisfactory performance in English Language Arts and mathematics must be covered by one of the following plans: - i.
+- c.
+Promotions in extraordinary circumstances are not permitted from 8th to 9th grade unless the student has met the statutorily required promotion requirements pursuant to F.S.
+1003.4156 - 5.
+Students enrolled in and attending Alternative Secondary Schools, including Department of Juvenile Justice (DJJ) programs, participate in a "competency-based" educational setting.
+Students demonstrate credit completion at the point they finish the course requirements. - a.
+Promotion for these students occurs on the date the student meets the promotion criteria as prescribed by SBBC policy 6000.2 - D. Intervention and Support - 1.
+Progress Monitoring - a.
+Each student, including those with disabilities, who does not achieve a Level 3 or above on the statewide, standardized English Language Arts and/or mathematics assessment, or the Algebra I EOC assessment, must be evaluated to determine the nature of the students difficulty, the areas of academic need, and strategies for providing academic supports to improve student's performance. - b.
+A student who was not meeting school district or state requirements for satisfactory performance in English Language Arts and mathematics must be covered by one of the following plans: - i.
 A federally required student plan, such as an Individual Educational Plan (IEP); - ii.
 An individualized progress monitoring plan; - iii.
-Or both, as necessary - c.
+A school wide system of progress monitoring for all students; - iv.
+Or both as necessary - c.
 If a middle grades student scores below satisfactory on the statewide, standardized assessment as per F.S.
-1008.22 and district-determined criteria, the following year the student may be placed in appropriate intensive coursework according to the district's Reading Placement Guidelines Chart.
+1008.22 and district-determined criteria, the following year the student may be placed in appropriate intensive coursework according to the Districts Reading Placement Guidelines Chart.
 The course may be taught by a teacher who is reading certified, endorsed, or completed a district-approved professional development program.
-Remediation strategies must be incorporated into course content delivery.
+Supplemental strategies and supports must be incorporated into course content delivery.

 - d.
-Utilizing the Multi-Tiered System of Supports (MTSS)/Response- to-Intervention (RtI) process, the school must develop and implement, in consultation with the student's parent, a PMP in the area of deficiency to meet State and District expectations for proficiency (F.S.
+The Collaborative Problem-Solving Team (CPST) including classroom teachers and support staff must engage in data-based problem solving to ensure all students' areas of concern are identified, instruction and intervention are matched to students' need and aligned to the appropriate level of support.
+The school must develop a school wide and/or personalized intervention and progress monitoring plan.
+Parents/Guardians should be engaged and informed throughout the process (F.S.
 1008.25(4)(b)). - e.
-Students exhibiting substantial deficiencies in reading or mathematics must have more frequent progress monitoring and diagnostic evaluation using district-approved assessments, including baseline, midyear, and end-of-year measures. - f.
-Research-based instructional activities that have been shown to be successful with low-performing students will be used. - g.
-Remediation strategies must be incorporated into course content delivery. - h.
-The District may require low-performing students to attend remediation programs held before or after regular school hours or during the summer if transportation is provided. - i.
-Each student who does not meet minimum performance expectations for the statewide, standardized assessments in reading, writing, science, and mathematics must continue remedial instruction with supplemental support until expectations are met (F.S.
-1008.25(4)(c)).
+Students exhibiting substantial deficiencies in reading or mathematics must have more diagnostic assessments and frequent progress monitoring using district-approved assessments, including baseline, midyear, and end of year measures. - f.
+Research-based and evidence-based instructional activities that have been shown to be successful with low-performing students will be used. - g.
+The District may require low-performing students to attend supplemental programs held before or after regular school hours or during the summer if transportation is provided - h.
+Each student who does not meet minimum performance expectations for the statewide, standardized assessments in reading, writing, science, and mathematics must receive additional instruction and intervention matched to need with supplemental support until expectations are met (F.S.
+1008.25(4)(c)). - i.
+Students may need a layered continuum of interventions and supports.
+The continuum may include implementation of supplemental strategies, standard protocol treatment plans, Targeted (Tier 2/ Intensive (Tier 3) interventions, IEPs and other District plans.
+Instruction and intervention implemented through the MTSS/Rtl process must be implemented with fidelity, progress monitored, and outcomes documented.